-First-time homeowners may be eligible for abatement of real property taxes for a period of five years under the First Time Homebuyers Lower Income Home Ownership Tax Abatement program.
-Another Lower Income, Long-term Homeowners Tax Credit was passed by the DC Council to ease the effect of rising assessments and taxes on low-income residents who have lived in their homes seven consecutive years or more.
+There is another Lower Income, Long-term Homeowners Tax Credit available to ease the effect of rising assessments and taxes for long-term low-income residents.
 To access this credit, homeowners must have occupied the property as their principal residence for at least the last seven (7) consecutive years, be receiving the Homestead Deduction, and must meet specific income requirements.
 Owners of certain certified historic buildings may receive property tax relief through a special assessment if the owners enter an agreement with the city for at least twenty years.
-The District also has a property tax relief "circuit-breaker" program for qualified homeowners and renters (with adjusted gross income of \$51,000 or less in 2018 for households under 70 and \$62,600 for recipients age 70 or older), which provides a tax credit for those with low and moderate income, the elderly, blind and disabled.
+The District also has a property tax relief "circuit-breaker" program for qualified homeowners and renters (with adjusted gross income of \$55,700 or less in 2020 for households under 70 and \$75,900 for recipients age 70 or older), which provides a tax credit for those with low and moderate income, the elderly, blind and disabled.

 Senior citizens (age 65 and older) get additional real property tax relief with the senior homestead 5% cap on real property tax increase included in the FY 2019 Budget Support Act of 2018, effective October 1, 2018.
 That is, for seniors and persons with disabilities that own and occupy a home in the District, the taxable assessed value of the individual's home is limited to a 5% increase from the prior tax year, if they meet the income requirement.
+Additionally, qualified seniors and disabled residents living in cooperative housing associations also receive the 5% cap per the FY 2020 Budget Support Act of 2019, effective October 1, 2019.